nccgroup/azucar/README.md

 <h1>Introduction</h1>

-Azucar is a multi-threaded plugin-based tool to help assess the security of your Azure Cloud environment.
+Azucar is a multi-threaded plugin-based tool to help you assess the security of your Azure Cloud environment.

 The script <b>will not change or modify</b> any assets deployed in an Azure subscription.